mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/2-setup/1CXH-storage-policies/README.md

 #### Procedure

-- The job should be capable of creating OpenEBS storage classes.
+- This job triggers the litmus experiment which is capable of creating OpenEBS storage classes.
+- The litmus experiment receives the necessary parameters in form of pod environmental variables and updates the manifest accordingly.
-- Storage classes template should be updated with the storagepoolclaim name.
+- This job updates the Storage classes template should with the storagepoolclaim name and initiates the required storage classes creation.
 - The test should check if the OpenEBS storage classes are created using kubectl command `kubectl get sc`
+- Finally, this job updates the result CR with the actual result.

 #### Expected result

-- Storage classes should be created successfully.
+- The required OpenEBS storage classes should be created successfully.

 #### Test Result